Sandee004/Sandee004/README.md

-# Hi, I'm Sandee! 👋
+# Hi, I'm Sandee!

-## 🚀 About Me
-I am currently a frontend Web Developer.
+<p>I am currently a frontend Web Developer.
 I make use of technologies like Html, Css/Sass and JavaScript for development.
-I am currently learning Python and Django to be a full stack developer(Django stack to be precise)
+I am currently learning Python and Django to be a full stack developer(Django stack to be precise)</p>

 ## 🛠 Skills